Erikas-Ramanauskas/Milestone-Project-4/README.md

 ### Typography

-- For the titles i chose Lato font.
+- For the titles I chose Lato font.
-- For main font i chose Playfair Display font
+- For main font I chose Playfair Display font
-- For navigation i chose Roboto font
+- For navigation I chose Roboto font

 ### Imagery

 - The logo and home page pictures were generated using ai [Midjorney](https://www.midjourney.com/)

-- The product images a real images i was given by my family member that sells used shoes online.
+- The product images a real images I was given by my family member that sells used shoes online.

 ## Wireframes